alfredkam/yakojs/doc.md

 ```
+###Additional SVG Helper functions
+These svg helper functions will help you to build the svg paths base on your data composition
 #####.path.getScale(attr)
 Returns the scale for the path and returns min, height, interval, heightRatio, height, width in json object.
 Expects attr to contain
 ```javascript